Abd al-Rahman al-Maghrebi

-Abd al-Rahman al-Maghrebi (عبد الرحمن المغربي; born 1970 or 1975) is a Moroccan-born terrorist and senior member of Al-Qaeda (AQ) who leads the organization's External Communications Office, including As-Sahab Media.
+Abd al-Rahman al-Maghrebi (عبد الرحمن المغربي; born 1970 or 1975) is a Moroccan-born Salafi jihadist and senior member of Al-Qaeda (AQ) who leads the organization's External Communications Office, including As-Sahab Media.
 He is the son-in-law of the group's late emir Ayman al-Zawahiri, and is seen as a potential successor to Saif al-Adel as leader of the terror group.

 Though primarily known by a nom de guerre which references his Moroccan birthplace, his given name is Mohamed Abattay (محمد أبطاي).
 After his radicalization in the late 1990s, al-Maghrebi abandoned his schooling in Germany and departed for the infamous Al Farouq training camp outside Kandahar, Afghanistan, where he was hand-picked by Khalid Sheikh Mohammed for work in the groups propaganda arm.

 Following the September 11 attacks, al-Maghrebi is believed to have quickly fled to Iran.
 He subsequently rose through the ranks of Al-Qaeda, gaining trust, and winning the hand of Zawahiri's daughter in marriage.
 By 2012, al-Maghrebi had become al-Qaeda's general manager for all of Afghanistan and Pakistan.
 The US moved to designate al-Maghrebi a Specially Designated Global Terrorist in early 2021.
 After the Taliban's return to power in August of that year, al-Maghrebi was believed to have been living together with Zawahiri in the same house in downtown Kabul where Zawahiri would later be killed in a U.S. drone strike.
 As of 2023 his whereabouts are unknown.